Lebanese Civil War: U.S. disengagement from Lebanon

-Fourth phase 1984–90
+Fourth phase (1984–1990)

 War of the Camps

 Between 1985 and 1989, sectarian conflict worsened as various efforts at national reconciliation failed.
 Heavy fighting took place in the War of the Camps of 1985–86 as a Syrian-backed coalition headed by the Amal militia sought to rout the PLO from their Lebanese strongholds.
 Many Palestinians died, and Sabra and Shatila and Bourj el-Barajneh refugee camps were largely destroyed.

-On 8 March 1985 a car bomb exploded in Bir al-Abid, south Beirut, killing 80 and injuring over 400.
+On 8 March 1985, a car bomb exploded in Bir al-Abid, south Beirut, killing 80 and injuring over 400.

-On 8 August 1985 a summit was held in Damascus with President Amin Gemayel, Prime Minister Rachid Karami and Syrian President Hafez Assad attempting to end the fighting between Christian and Druze militias.
+On 8 August 1985, a summit was held in Damascus with President Amin Gemayel, Prime Minister Rachid Karami and Syrian President Hafez al-Assad attempting to end the fighting between Christian and Druze militias.
 There followed a series of car bombs in Beirut which were seen as intended to thwart any agreement.
 On 14 August a car exploded in a Christian district control by the Lebanese Forces.
 On 17 August another exploded beside a supermarket, also in a district under LF control.
 55 people were killed.
-Two days later 2 car bombs went off in a Druze and a Shi'ite district of Beirut.
+Two days later two car bombs went off in a Druze and a Shi'ite district of Beirut.
 The following day another car bomb exploded in Tripoli.
 An unknown group, the "Black Brigades", claimed responsibility.

-The violence quickly escalated with extensive artillery exchanges.
+The violence escalated with extensive artillery exchanges.
 It is estimated that in two weeks 300 people were killed.
-On 15 September fighting broke out in Tripoli between Alawite and Sunni militias.
+On 15 September, fighting broke out in Tripoli between Alawite and Sunni militias.
 200,000 people fled the city.
 The harbour district was heavily bombarded.
 The arrival of the Syrian army a week later ended the violence which left 500 killed.

 In late December 1985 an agreement was reached between the Syrians and their Lebanese allies to stabilise the situation in Lebanon.
 It was opposed by President Amin Gemayel and the Phalangist Party.
 On 15 January 1986 the pro-Syrian leader of the Lebanese Forces, Elie Hobeika, was overthrown.
-Shortly afterwards, 21 January, a car bomb killed 20 people in Furn ash-Shebbak, East Beirut.
+On 21 January, a car bomb killed 20 people in Furn ash-Shebbak, East Beirut.
 Over the next 10 days a further 5 smaller explosions occurred close to Phalagist targets.

 In April 1986, following American airstrikes on Libya, three western hostages were executed and a new round of hostage taking started.

 Major combat returned to Beirut in 1987, when Palestinians, leftists, and Druze fighters allied against Amal, eventually drawing further Syrian intervention.
-On 22 February 1987 eight thousand Syrian soldiers entered West Beirut to separate the rival militias.
+On 22 February 1987, eight thousand Syrian soldiers entered West Beirut to separate the rival militias.
 In the Shia district twenty-three men and four women were taken from a place of worship and shot and bayoneted to death.
 A crowd of fifty thousand attended their funeral with calls for revenge.
 Ayatollah Khomeini issued a fatwa forbidding attacks on Syrian forces.